 Without question, our favorite carpet cleaner for both high and low pile carpets is the Bissell 86T3 Big Green.
 It’s a beast, but it’s one of the few carpet cleaners we’ve found equally capable across the wide range of carpets we’ve come across while costing less than $1000.
 There are very few carpet cleaners on the market with the strength to pull dirt, grime, and all manner of stains from high pile carpets while retaining the finesse necessary to not damage the fibers; this is one of them.
 We’ve reviewed and compared the Bissell several times and consistently found it to be a carpet cleaner capable of tackling just about any mess without costing more than the carpet itself.

 When it comes to vacuum cleaners capable of handling high and low pile carpets, the best we’ve come across so far is the Miele Complete C3 Soft Carpet.
-We use it on the low setting and have had success with every high pile carpet we’ve thrown at it so far (including tall shags like the Karastan Smarstrand).
-It also works fabulously with low pile carpets thanks to the adjustable power settings.
-Our review of the Miele Complete C3 Soft Carpet is here.
+We use it on the low setting and have had success with every high pile carpet we’ve thrown at it so far (including tall shags like the Karastan or Mohawk SmartStrand).
+It also works fabulously with low pile carpets thanks to the adjustable power settings, as we’ve noted in our reviews here, here, and here.